flourishingkitchen.com

 Creamy, melt in the mouth macadamia cheese.
 Made with lemon, garlic & rolled in finely chopped fresh herbs.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved Recipe

-Prep Time 15 mins
+Prep Time :15 minutes mins

-Freezing Time 30 mins
+Freezing Time :30 minutes mins

-Total Time 45 mins
+Total Time :45 minutes mins

-Course Appetizer, Snack
+Course: Appetizer, Snack

-Cuisine Raw Vegan, United Kingdom
+Cuisine: Raw Vegan, United Kingdom

-Servings 4
+Servings :4

 Equipment